• Skip to primary navigation

 The protein content of beans depends on the type of bean as well.
 For instance, black-eyed peas contain seven grams of protein per cup, while wax beans contain six grams per one-fourth cup.

 This vegan plant-based protein in beans is easier for the body to digest and absorb than the protein from animal meats since it requires less energy.
-For example, protein in protein in beans is absorbed by the body at 17%, while protein from meat is only 12%.
+For example, protein in beans is absorbed by the body at 17%, while protein from meat is only 12%.
 Therefore, protein in beans makes up for this deficiency by helping your body process the protein more efficiently.

 Amaranth - Vegan Protein Sources

 The protein content of amaranth varies depending on the type of seeds.
-However, protein content in amaranth seeds ranges from about 13 percent to 19.5 percent protein.
+However, protein content in amaranth seeds ranges from about 13 percent to 19.5 percent.
+For example, a three-ounce serving of cooked amaranth has 12 grams of protein or a 24% daily value based on a 2,000-calorie diet.

 Hemp Seeds